Guide 10: LSTM multi-step load forecasting.

 Gradient clipping: The line clip_grad_norm_(model.parameters(), max_norm=1.0) prevents the "exploding gradient" problem.
 LSTMs process long sequences, and during backpropagation the gradients can grow exponentially as they flow through many timesteps.
 Clipping caps the gradient magnitude at 1.0, keeping training stable.

-Now we evaluate the trained LSTM on the held-out 2024 test set.
+Now we evaluate the trained LSTM on the held-out test set (final 15%).
 Since the model outputs 24 values at once, we can assess accuracy at each forecast horizon (1 hour ahead, 2 hours ahead, ...
 24 hours ahead).

 model.eval()